fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/system-requirements.md

 - needs to allow configuration of, or accept, NTLM authentication, no authentication, and pass-through authentication.

-If your reverse proxy can address all the needs in this list, you should be good to go, but please keep in mind our recommendations at the link provided above.
+If your reverse proxy can address all the needs in this list, you should be good to go, but keep in mind our recommendations at the link provided at the beginning of this section.

 ### Firewalls
 <a name="Firewalls"> </a>